Our History and awards

 Since 2019 we are proud to have been a member of The Trencherman's Guide.
 The Guide showcases exquisite and authentic South West dining experiences so that foodies can discover special restaurants that are really worth seeking out.

 The first guide, published by the West Country Tourist Board in 1992, celebrated the 25 top restaurants in the region.

 The annual Trencherman’s Awards highlight the superb culinary experiences to be had in the region.
-For the 2020 awards The Angel was shortlisted for Best Trencherman's Chef and Trencherman's Award for Creativity and Innovation.
-We were delighted that our Head Chef Elly Wentworth took home the Best Chef Award 2020.
+For the 2021 awards The Angel and Elly Wentworth were finalists for Best Trencherman's Chef and Trencherman's Award for Special Contribution to the Industry.
+We were delighted that our Head Chef Elly Wentworth took home the Best Chef award 2020.